-Calamagrostis brachytricha (Korean Feather Reed Grass)
+Calamagrostis Brachytricha (Korean Feather Reed Grass)

 Beautiful, tall fluffy flower heads of silver with tints of purple erupt from arching clumps of green foliage over the Summer months.
-The whole plant turns a buttery yellow colour in Autumn, the spent foliage and decorative seed heads continue to give structure and interest into the winter.
+The whole plant turns a buttery yellow colour in Autumn, the spent foliage and decorative seed heads continue to give structure and interest into the Winter.
 Good for drying for use in flower arrangements if you can bear to cut them!
-A super grass that has recieved the RHS Award of Garden Merit.
+A super grass that has received the RHS Award of Garden Merit.

-Calamagrostis brachytricha grows well in full sun or partial shade, they prefer a well drained soil that still retains a little moisture
+Calamagrostis Brachytricha grows well in full sun or partial shade, they prefer a well drained soil that still retains a little moisture

 If you'd like more information about Calamagrostis Brachytricha Grasses just scroll to the bottom of the page.

-Calamagrostis brachytricha is a deciduous grass, the old foliage should be left over the Winter as this will protect the crown of the plant from inclement weather conditions and will still provide structure and interest, especially on frosty days.
+Calamagrostis Brachytricha is a deciduous grass, the old foliage should be left over the Winter as this will protect the crown of the plant from inclement weather conditions and will still provide structure and interest, especially on frosty days.
 Cut them back close to the ground in February or March before the new foliage emerges.
 The cut stems and foliage is useful as a natural mulch or may be composted.

-How to grow Calamagrostis brachytricha
+How to grow Calamagrostis Brachytricha

 Position: Sun or partial shade.

-Foliage: Deciduous grass, foliage turns to butter yellow and then brown in Winter, fresh new foliage emerges in spring.
+Foliage: Deciduous grass, foliage turns to butter yellow and then brown in Winter, fresh new foliage emerges in Spring.